 City in Punic times was divided into four equally sized residential areas with equal layout.
 In the middle stood citadel – Byrsa.

-At the times when Carthage was established and flourished, the area around the city was very fertile and rich with forests – a true paradise for Phoenicians who were highly skilled agrarians.
+At the times when Carthage was established and flourished, the area around the city was very fertile and rich with forest – a true paradise for Phoenicians who were highly skilled agrarians.
 They built two harbours in the city – one for military ships and another – for maritime trade.
 Walled tower overlooked both harbours.

 Carthage had huge necropolis, religious area, market places, council house, theater.

 The best preserved parts of the oldest (Punic) part of city are on the top of Byrsa hill.
 The remnants of these buildings from the early 2nd century BC have provided much information about the daily life in the city.
 Ground in some places was covered with mosaics, often with red mortar – a kind of Punic trademark.
 Streets in this district are some 6 m wide and are covered with clay.

 The mysterious Tophet of Salammbó is another part of Punic heritage.
 Here have been found many steles with the symbol of Tanit – main goddess of Carthagians.

 Carthage had massive, 37 km long fortification walls, which included also agricultural area – Megara.
 There are few if any cities in the world with similar length of fortification walls.
 Especially impressive were walls over the isthmus which were never penetrated.
 Walls were destroyed by Romans, some smaller parts of the walls have been excavated near the sea.

 Roman heritage of the city has been partly preserved – here are found ruins of forum, theatre, baths, Zaghouan aqueduct with massive cisterns, diverse temples and ruins of other buildings.